Atatürk Reservoir: Resettlement and salvaging cultural heritage

 With the forming of the reservoir lake, more than a hundred hamlets and villages were inundated and about 55,000 people were forced to relocate, many of them resettling in nearby communities.
-According to other sources, the construction of the dam resulted in involuntary resettlement of between 45,000 to 53,500 people.
+According to other sources, the construction of the dam resulted in involuntary resettlement of between 45,000 and 53,500 people.

 In 1989, the old town of Samosata (Samsat), capital of the ancient Commagene kingdom located in Adıyaman Province was flooded behind the Atatürk Dam.
 A new town with the same name, Samsat, was founded for the 2,000 people dislocated.

 The birthplace of the Ancient Greek poet Lucian was lost when the dam was created.

-Since the entire GAP area was home to early civilization of the Hittites and the site of Nevalı Çori, and therefore rich in terms of historical remains, the cultural heritage of the region was a concern.
+Since the entire GAP area was home to the early civilization of the Hittites and the site of Nevalı Çori, and therefore rich in terms of historical remains, the cultural heritage of the region was a concern.
 The subject of salvaging cultural heritages gained importance, particularly after the inundation of Samsat.

 The early Neolithic settlement of Nevalı Çori, site of some of the world's most ancient known temples and monumental sculpture, was discovered during rescue excavations before the dam was completed.
 Nevalı Çori was inundated by Atatürk Reservoir.